adlnet/xapi-profiles/xapi-profiles-communication.md

 outcome   | templates | outcome
 --------- | --------- | -------
-success   | non empty | one or more templates matched and all their rules are followed.
-The templates array contains all matched templates. invalid   | non empty | one or more templates matched but not all their rules were followed.
-The templates array contains all templates that matched but had some rules unfollowed. unmatched | empty     | none of templates matched
+success   | non empty | one or more Statement Templates matched and all their rules are followed.
+The templates array contains all matched Statement Templates. invalid   | non empty | one or more Statement Templates matched but not all their rules were followed.
+The templates array contains all Statement Templates that matched but had some rules unfollowed. unmatched | empty     | no Statement Templates matched

 ### <a name="2.2">2.2</a> Pattern Validation